milgrim2023/human-speed/_posts/2025-04-05-13-newtown-solo.md

 tags: Sailing IoW
 ---

 Time for a confession.
 It's been a ridiculously long time since I took Lucice (our [Sadler 26][sadler]) out for a sail.
 The last time Elpie and I tried, we had a nightmare getting off the dock.
 Embarrassingly caught out by a strong ebb tide and Lucice's reluctance to go backwards in a straight line to begin with.
 We decided not to continue.
-This time though, I was sensible, I waited for the slack, just before high tide which would also give me the Solent current to carry me west to [Newtown Creek][newtown] once I exited the marina.
+This time though, I was sensible, I waited for the slack water just before high tide, which would also give me the Solent current to carry me west to [Newtown Creek][newtown] once I exited the marina.

 So the tide was fine but there was a stiff breeze blowing me off my dock.
 I am moored on the east bank of the Medina with Lucice berthed bow-in, port-side to, pointing out to sea as can be seen in the image below.

 ![On the dock]({{site-url}}/images/lucice-at-rest.jpg)

 The location is conveniently right in front of The [Lifeboat][lifeboat]'s beer garden for the maximum audience.
 Lucice also has a heavy prop-walk[^1] to starboard, and she's been in the water 6 months since her last hull clean.
-So the prop, not at optimal efficiency, does like to drag hard to starboard, and backwards with much less speed.
+So the growth on the prop, giving less than optimal efficiency, does like to drag hard to starboard, and backwards with much less speed than normal.

 In an easterly wind that's fine, the stern is pulled to starboard, the bow gets pushed to port by the wind and I can motor forward out of the marina nicely.
 Not so much when there's a wind blowing onto the near shore.
 This however is 20-20 knowledge/practice.
-I *should* have known this, but thought I could get away with it, the lack of steerage in reverse at the back of my mind.
+I *should* have known this, but thought I could get away with it.
+At the back of my mind was the lack of steerage in reverse, making me prefer going out forwards into the wind.

-What this resulted in was ~10mins of me faffing around in the channel: trying to turn the boat into the wind, then losing track of which way to turn the rudder, and finally realising what to do butlosing confidence that she'd actually make it out of the channel without hitting the boats behind me.
-Eventually I managed to kind of reverse ferry glide out of the channel and into the river proper.
+What this all resulted in was ~10mins of me faffing around in the channel: first trying and failing to turn the boat into the wind, then losing track of which way to turn the rudder to do what I wanted, and finally realising what to do, but losing confidence that she'd actually make it out of the channel without hitting the boats behind me.
+Eventually I managed to kind of reverse ferry glide out of the channel, and into the river proper.

-That's a long-winded way to say I had a bit of a nightmare getting out to sea.
+That's a long-winded way to say I had a bit of a nightmare getting out of the marina.
 However, no boats were harmed in the production of this blog.

-I motored slowly down the Medina, my weed and barnacle-encrusted bottom slowing me to 3knots at 2200rpm, across the chain ferry and into the Cowes Harbour and then the Solent.
+I motored slowly down the Medina, my weed and barnacle-encrusted bottom slowing me to 3knots at 2200rpm, crossing the chain ferry and into Cowes Harbour and then the Solent.
 The wind was definitely stronger out here.
 I turned to windward, and put up the main with the first reef, I fell off pointing west to get down to Newtown, pulled out the genoa and immediately realised I had too much sail up, I moved to the second reef, pulled in more of the genoa and set off.
-Checking [SolentMet][bramble], the measured wind was a F5, 17knots gusting 25knots.
+Checking [SolentMet][bramble], the measured wind was F5, 17knots gusting 25knots.

 ![Sails Up]({{site-url}}/images/sails-up-newtown.jpg)